datadesk/print-map-maker/README.md

 		Flat World
 	</option>

-When you edit your style and re-upload, the changes will overwrite Each map style you create can be added as an additional option.
+When you edit your style and re-upload, the changes will overwrite so your style should still work.
+Each map style you create can be added as an additional option.

 Open the index.html file in a browser and you're ready to test.